Chinese literature: Republican Era (1912–49)

 Other styles of literature were at odds with the highly-political literature being promoted by the League.
-The "New Sensationists" (新感覺派)—a group of writers based in Shanghai who were influenced, to varying degrees, by Western and Japanese modernism—wrote fiction that was more concerned with the unconscious and with aesthetics than with politics or social problems.
+The New Sensationists (新感覺派)—a group of writers based in Shanghai who were influenced, to varying degrees, by Western and Japanese modernism—wrote fiction that was more concerned with the unconscious and with aesthetics than with politics or social problems.
 Most important among these writers were Mu Shiying, Liu Na'ou (劉吶鷗), and Shi Zhecun.
 Other writers, including Shen Congwen and Fei Ming (廢名), balked at the utilitarian role for literature by writing lyrical, almost nostalgic, depictions of the countryside.
 Lin Yutang, who had studied at Harvard and Leipzig, introduced the concept of youmo (humor), which he used in trenchant criticism of China's political and cultural situation before leaving for the United States.

 Themes of "revolution plus love" became a left-wing literary fashion during the 1930s, although it was also criticized from the left including by Mao Dun.
 In this narrative formula, the story begins with conflict between the revolutionary mission and romantic love, followed by calls for the protagonists to devote themselves to revolution and set aside their personal feelings, and ultimately results in the couple working together for the revolution in a form of love itself.
 As described by academic David Der-Wei Wang, "[R]evolution plus love functioned both as a literary trope, titillating and sustaining a society's desire for self-reform, and as a political mandate, calling for the redisposition of the social body in both public and personal spheres."

+During the Second Sino-Japanese War, there was a revival of writing classical-style poetry.

 The Chinese Communist Party had established a base after the Long March in Yan'an.
-In 1942, Mao Zedong gave a series of lectures called "Talks at the Yan'an Forum on Art and Literature" that clearly made literature subservient to politics via the Yan'an Rectification Movement.
+In 1942, Mao Zedong gave a series of lectures, the Talks at the Yan'an Forum on Art and Literature, that clearly made literature subservient to politics via the Yan'an Rectification Movement.
 The Yan'an Talks articulated the view that socialist literature should not merely reflect existing culture, but should help culturally produce the consciousness of a new society.
 Mao articulated five independent although related categories of creative consideration for socialist cultural production: (1) class stand, (2) attitude, (3) audience, (4) work style, and (5) popularization/massification.
 The Yan'an Talks would become the national guideline for culture after the establishment of the People's Republic of China.

 Consistent with political goals of mobilizing the masses, literary depictions of Party cadres became important.
 Literature of the period represented good cadres as those who took the lead on the road to socialism while adopting a theme of antibureaucratism to criticize cadres who sought special privileges.